zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

 * Zone: addresses-match-1.consistency05.xa

 ### ADDRESSES-MATCH-2
-Also the "happy path".
+This is a "happy path".
 Out-of-domain NS this time.
 And no glue.

 * Zone: addresses-match-2.consistency05.xa
   * Both ns3 and ns4 are out-of-domain under the xb tree.